ese-ada-lovelace-2024/make_and_friends/pages/slides/hpc.md

 ## Reminders: sshing to the College cluster

-- Connect to college network (via Imperial-WPA on site, or use the VPN)
+- Connect to college network (via Imperial-WPA on site, or use Zscaler/ College VPN)

 ```
 ssh jrper@login.hpc.ic.ac.uk